JStover95/FaaSr-Functions/weather_visualization/README.md

 4. Saves the plot to a file and uploads it to S3.

 Here, we use `plt.subplots` to create a figure with three subplots.
 The axes of these subplots (`ax1`, `ax2`, and `ax3`) are what we pass to the previous function we wrote.

+> ℹ️ For more information on working with subplots in matplotlib, see [Create multiple subplots using `plt.subplots`](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/subplots_demo.html)

 ```python
 def plot_weather_comparison(